wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.0.0-beta-3b =
+* Fixed admin override option not being updated
+* DB tables checked individually to create (motivated by case of all but capability table not being created)

 = 1.0.0-beta-3 =
 * Groups wouldn't activate due to a fatal error on WP <= 3.2.1 : is_user_member_of_blog() is defined in ms-functions.php
 * Added [groups_group_info] shortcode